allylavanda/TranscendentMobs/README.md

 # TranscendentMobs
-Spiritual Successor to Hepolite's MalevolentMobs Depents on NBTAPI
+Spiritual Successor to Hepolite's MalevolentMobs It Just Wworks.